Related Post: Good Nutrition for Healthy Vegan Dogs

 As for feeding vegan dogs, we have done that successfully for many years, with a number of dogs of different breeds who all thrived on the vegan diet.
-Raising cats vegan is also possible, but it seems to require much more of a commitment from the caregiver, with regard to ensuring that they are getting all the nutrients they need.
-Having said that, although we haven’t actually experienced it ourselves, we have read and heard claims of thousands of healthy vegan cats.
+Raising cats vegan is also possible, but it seems to require much more of a commitment from the caregiver, with regard to ensuring that they are getting all the nutrients they need, including taurine and l-Carnitine.
+Having said that, although we haven’t actually experienced it ourselves, we have read and heard claims of many healthy plant-powered cats.

 The cats who we have cared for have eaten mashed tofu, garbanzo beans, seaweed, squash, some grains, meat analogs, seitan, etc. topped with nutritional yeast, oil, and a dash of salt (for flavor), and supplemented with nutrients designed for vegan cats (read below).
 This little feline also ate regular helpings of a dry kibble called ‘VeganPet‘, which is produced in Australia and available in New Zealand.

 Many vegan cat caregivers have reported greater success with changing the diet gradually, by introducing small amounts of vegan food into the animal-based meals, and increasing it a little at a time until the meals are fully vegan.
 This allows the cat’s digestive system to adjust, rather than going into shock, which can happen with too much plant-food all at once.
-There is a digestive enzyme marketed by Harbingers of a New Age that seems to be helpful, especially for the transitional period.
-The same company also markets other animal care products, including something called Vegecat phi™, which helps to prevent urinary tract infections.
+There are digestive enzymes marketed by Compassion Circle that seem to be helpful, especially for the transitional period.
+The same company also markets other animal care products, and has some helpful information about the importance of pH balance in preventing urinary tract infections.

 So what happened to our little feline friend?
 We found her a happy home with an elderly lady who adores cats, and simply wanted a friend with whom she could share her days.
 She calls her Precious.